 Green policies for our Devon eco lodges and cottage

-- Reducing energy use.
-The lodges are extremely well-insulated and have solar hot water systems (with back up for cold weather).
+Reducing energy use.
+The eco lodges are extremely well-insulated and have solar hot water systems (with back up for cold weather).

 - Producing renewable energy.
-Our grid-connected 11kW Gaia Wind Turbine and solar PV panels produce most of the power we need earch year.
+Wheatland Farm’s grid-connected 11kW Gaia Wind Turbine and solar PV panels produce most of the power we need earch year.

 - Buying renewable energy.
 When we’re not generating, our grid connection is with green supplier Good Energy.
 Wheatland Farm eco lodges do not use gas.